-In spite of this work, until quite recently, with the beginning of our project, little was known about Goliath’s hometown, Gath.
+In spite of this work, until the beginning of our project, little was known about Goliath’s hometown, Gath.
 From the biblical text it would appear that Gath was the most important of the Philistine cities during the early period of Philistine history.
 It was from Gath that Goliath, the fabled champion of the Philistines came, and it was the king of Gath, Achish, who played an important role in the story of the young King David.

 Although there once was a bit of a controversy regarding the exact location of Gath, based on present evidence most scholars believe that it was located at the site known as Tell es-Safi.
 The tell, which is situated approximately halfway between Jerusalem and Ashkelon, is one of the largest biblical sites in Israel.
 Settled continuously from the Chalcolithic period (5th mill.
 BCE) until modern times, it is a veritable mine of archaeological evidence from all periods.

 Although its impressive size and archaeological promise were noted during the last century, until recently, very little archaeological research had been conducted at the site.
 Aside from a brief, two-week excavation conducted in 1899 by Bliss and Macalister, only cursory visits and illicit robber excavations (by the late General Moshe Dayan) took place at the site.
 Scientific knowledge about this central site, so important for the study of the history and culture of the biblical period, was completely lacking.
 To resolve this situation, an archaeological project was begun at the site.
 As of 1996, a team of archaeologists, led by Prof. Aren M. Maeir of Bar-Ilan University initiated a long-term project at the site.
-Commencing with exploratory surface-survey work to define and plan the future work, the actual excavations were begun in 1997.
-Since then (1997-2008), the finds have been astonishingly rich and indicate that the project, which most probably will continue for several decades, will become one of the most important excavations in the Southern Levant.
-In the first phase of the project we have had noteworthy discoveries, and this without a doubt will continue in the next stages of the project.
+From Sept.
+2014 until July 2016, the project was renamed “The Ackerman Family Bar-Ilan University Expedition to Gath” in recognition of the assistance that the Ackerman family of South Africa has provided for the project.
+As of August, 2016, the project returned to its former name – “The Tell es-Safi/Gath Archaeological Project

 At the very beginning of our fieldwork, an unusual find was noticed.
-Through the utilization of aerial photography, we discovered the existence of a previously unknown, manmade trench that surrounds the site.
+Through the utilization of aerial photography, we discovered the existence of a previously unknown, man-made trench that surrounds the site.
 This trench, 2.5 km long, some 8 meters wide and more than five meters deep, surrounds the site on three sides.
 It is believed that this unique feature is an unparalleled siege system, set up by a besieging army to hinder escape from the besieged city.
 As of the 2001 season, we have been able to explicitly date this feature to the Iron Age II.
-It now seems likely that it may be evidence of the Aramean siege of Gath (II Kings 12:17).
+It now seems likely that it may be evidence of the Aramean siege of Gath (II Kings 12:17/18).
 We can now say that this is earliest siege system known in the entire world!